Rose Clings To Masters Lead As Spieth, Thomas Give Chase - UrduPoint

 Rose, twice a Masters runner-up, won his only major title at the 2013 US Open.
 He has led or shared the Masters lead after seven career rounds, the most of any player never to win a green jacket.

-World number 41 Rose could become the first Englishman to win both the US Open and Masters and join Ben Hogan as the only players to win majors at Merion and Augusta.
+World number 41 Rose could become the first Englishman to win both the US Open and Masters and collect a hefty paycheck as a result.

+Augusta National announced prize money figures Saturday with the same totals as the past two years, the winner taking home $2.07 million (1.7 Euros) from a total purse of $11.5 million.

 Only twice since 1960 has a player won the Masters the week after a US PGA Tour victory -- US left-hander Phil Mickelson in 2006 after a triumph in Atlanta and Scotland's Sandy Lyle, who won at Greensboro the week before taking the 1988 Masters.